RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-COURSE.md

 Please note that while no SPC will be granted frivolously, any request received close to the assessment date (or after the date!) will generally not be accepted except in the most extreme circumstances.
 This is to encourage students to plan days and weeks ahead, and to discourage last minute pleas for help.

 ## I have a SPC for a project, how does it work?

 It depends.
 If the SPC provides a short extension (less than a week), then you will just need to submit under the new (extended) deadline.

 If however the SPC cannot be granted under a short extension, then the assessment will be carried out as an _Equivalent Assessment_.
 An Equivalent Assessment covers the same content and at the same expectations, but can be done in a different format.
 In most cases, an Equivalent Assessment will involve solving a set of precise exercises on paper with the instructor on campus.
 The instructor will set the date/time and location and the student must make sure they are made themselves available for it.

+## I submitted wrongly (e.g., didn't tag correctly) and is now after the due date, can you consider my submission?

+We will not fix any submission and it is your responsibility to do it correctly.

+However, the nice thing about git-based projects/assessments is that we can rely on commits.
+So, if you have submitted your tag incorrectly (did not tag it at all, tagged with different name or different capital letters), then please fix your submission by tagging the specific commit you want me to (re)mark and let us know you did so in the corresponding PR of your repo (no email, no forum).

+Note we will of course use the timestamp of the commit itself, not of when it was tagged.
+This means that if the commit was done before the deadline, then all good!!
+Isn't this cool?

 # TECHNICAL